Lucy J. Madison is a novelist, screenwriter, and poet who strives to tell unique stories about women, for women.

 She’s authored many bylined articles.
 Curve Magazine selected her interview with W.N.B.A. legend Sue Bird as the September 2017 cover story.
 Other bylines include The San Francisco Bay Times, Got Game Magazine, Thysia Literary Magazine, Prism Book Alliance Blog, Confluence, The Tipton Poetry Journal, Beginnings Literary Magazine, The Survivor’s Review, and The Last Stanza Poetry Journal, among many others.

 She resides in shoreline Connecticut and Provincetown with her wife and their fur babies.
 She enjoys hiking, performing random acts of kindness, landscape photography, and cooking.
+She is a member of the National League of American Pen Women, New York Women in Film & Television, and the WGA East Indie Film Caucus.

 Frequently Asked Questions